Management Guide for Centers and Institutes

 Prior to the periodic review, the Director will prepare a detailed self-study of the previous five (5) years of CI activities as well as prospects (and challenges) for the future.

-Recommendations Regarding the Preparation of CI Self-Studies
+Guidelines for the Preparation of Center/Institute (CI) Self-Studies

 Appearance of the self-study: